CORRECTED-Johnson Controls explores auto electronics unit sale

 Two of them later corrected the statement, saying they were referring to the electronics part of the automotive interiors and electronics segment, which accounts for a quarter of the division's sales.

+Johnson Controls said it has retained JPMorgan to run the sale process for car electronics.
+The deal could fetch more than $1 billion, according to the two people familiar with the matter.

+Shares of Johnson Controls closed up 2.6 percent at $32.63 on the New York Stock Exchange after the company's statement.
+After the Reuters report earlier in the day, shares rose as high as 7.6 percent.

-Johnson Controls, the largest U.S. auto supplier with 2012 sales of more than $4 billion in car interiors, has grappled with industry-wide pressure on margins, low vehicle production in Europe and increased competition from China.
+Johnson Controls, the largest U.S. auto supplier, has grappled with industry-wide pressure on margins, low vehicle production in Europe and increased competition from China.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan